mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 I figured I'd just do it for free and if he valued quality software, they'd see I wasn't just some random guy slapping together some awful junk code, but was producing code that was documented, tested, and well-factored.

+Several people reached out to know if I would be interested in consulting work.
+A Sia investor heard about my testing plans and offered to pay me for it.

+At first, that seemed like a great deal.
+But I started playing out the scenario and realizing it may not be so great.
+If I agreed to do it for money, I'm no longer doing it the way I want, but the way they're willing to sign off on.
+There are obviously perverse incentives collaborating on research with someone who stands to gain or lose a great deal of money depending on the outcome of the research.

 ## Stressing about deadlines

 I was more stressed about deadlines than when I actually had deadlines.
 I realized that I committed to too many things.
 I had this idea before I quit that once I didn't have day job, I'd have unlimited time.

 "Oh no!
 I have to finish that blog post while it still feels fresh and relevant!"
+"On no!
+I have to finish slides before my talk!"

 ## Figuring out what I want